 We'll give you three guesses how Fishbowl earned its name, and one clue – there isn't an aquarium inside the bar.
 This watering hole in Laganas serves improbably cheap cocktails inside fishbowls to a younger crowd, acting as the perfect place to get yourself merry before moving onto more expensive establishments.

 Another bar on the strip in Laganas, Cheeky Tikis' drinks are certainly more expensive than the fishbowls on offer above but still fairly cheap in comparison to British prices, while you know you're getting quality alcohol in carefully-prepared cocktails.
 The friendliness of the owners enhances the excitement whipped up by regular karaoke nights, while the bar also hosts live entertainment on occasion.
-Try the peanut butter martini for something indulgently different.
+Try the peanut butter martini to round of holidays to Zante with something indulgently different.

 Located in Tsilivi near the island's capital, this sports bar has huge TVs and caters to fans of all sporting disciplines, from football to rugby.
 They also do food if you're in need of sustenance towards the end of the evening, and the drinks are very reasonably priced.
 There's often karaoke here, while the resident Elvis impersonator is sure to delight audiences of all ages.

 If all those drinking games, bars set on fire and people dancing in cages has worn you out, you might want to head to Kalamaki, to this delightfully chilled out cocktail bar by the beach.
-No blaring TV screens, no deafening music, no live music or entertainment, just good company and delicious drinks.
+No blaring TV screens, no deafening music, no live music or entertainment, just good company, delicious drinks and the kind of spectacular views that holidays to Greece are renowned for.
 What's more, owner Kev has a rule that all first-time cocktails can be returned and replaced with another, free of charge, to ensure that everyone has a pleasant experience.